Exporting to Europe

 Monitoring and managing

 How do you monitor and manage your EU business?
-For goods distribution, the service offer should include a cloud-based management system that shows all stock and currency movements in real-time and also allows you to manage them.
+For goods distribution, the service offer should include a cloud-based management system that shows all stock and currency movements in real-time and allows you to manage them.
 You should also use direct communication channels via phone or Skype.
 However, most processes, particularly in e-commerce sales, can be automated today, so after an initial implementation period the system should run self-sufficiently for the most part.
 The same applies for selling services, albeit most systems need to be specifically designed due to the complexity of the service industry.